Tiana-Samuel/sql-business-analysis/README.md

 1. Open your preferred SQL environment (e.g., MySQL, PostgreSQL, BigQuery, SQLite).
 2. Load your test dataset
 3. Copy and run the queries from `SQL Testing Project.sql`.
-4. Modify table names or fields as necessary to match your dataset.
-5. Interpret and validate the output from each query.
+4. Interpret and validate the output from each query.

 ---